Makoto Fujimura is a Contemporary Artist using Nihonga (Japanese-style painting) materials living in the United States.

-If this experience is not connected to my future life, I will continue to be traumatized, and it will become my identity as it is.
+If this experience is not connected to my future life, I will be traumatized, and it will become my identity as it is.
 So as a survivor, it is necessary to go through complicated processes.

 ーIt is like Ground Zero did not return to its original building even after reconstruction.

-Fujimura: I know it is the same for everyone.
+Fujimura: I know it is the same for you.
 When I face my trauma, I instantly feel like I want to run away.
 However, as you continue therapy, you realize that trauma will never go away as your experience for the rest of your life.
 Then, healing will come to you for the first time.

 People cannot get there easily, and that is what we are experiencing through COVID-19 and Ground Zero.
-We will not get back to “normal” world after the pandemic is over.
+We will not get back to a “normal” world after the pandemic is over.

 ーWe will not return to normal life…